Eschatologue/CM_wiki/docs/class/monk/wuxia.md

-# Warrior of Wuxia
+# Way of the Wuxia

-> *Masterfully Mix Weapons with Martial Arts - Written by Laserllama - Adapted to 2024 PHB by Eschatologue*
+> *Masterfully Mix Weapons with Martial Arts*

 While all Monks are able to wield the weapons of their style to great effect, those who follow the Way of Wuxia dedicate their lives to complete mastery over a chosen few weapons.
 These warriors are known for their extreme focus and are always seeking progressively stronger warriors to challenge and test their skill with their chosen weapons of war.

+> Written by Laserllama - Adapted to 2024 PHB by Eschatologue

 ### Level 3: Wuxia's Artistry

 You gain a set of Calligrapher’s Supplies and a set of Painter’s Supplies.
 You have proficiency with both of these.

-### Level 3: Way of the Wuxia
+### Level 3: Way of the Blade

 Your special martial arts training leads you to master the use of certain weapons.

 ***Wuxia Weapons.*** Choose one melee weapon and one ranged weapon which can be Simple or Martial weapon that lacks the :weapon-prop-heavy: **Heavy** or :weapon-prop-special: **Special** properties.
 The Longbow is also a valid choice.

 You have proficiency with these weapons if you don't already have it and you can use its Mastery property.
 These weapons are monk weapons for you.
 When you finish a Long Rest, you can change each of your Wuxia weapons for a different weapon of your choice, following the criteria above.
-You can choose another weapon – either melee or ranged – to be a Wuxia weapon for you, following the criteria above, at levels 6, 11 and 17.
+You can choose one more weapon – either melee or ranged – to be a Wuxia weapon for you, following the criteria above, at levels 6, 11 and 17.

 You also gain the following benefits: